Temporarily opening your home to an animal allows our shelter to take in more animals in need of help.

 - Get Started!
-After you complete your e-leaning, our Volunteer Engagement team will review all applications and be in touch with next steps to get started!
-Once you have joined the team, we will provide any additional training needed at time of animal pick up, determined by the foster assignments you select.
-This may include online or hands on training.

-The current wording is:

-- Get Started!
 After you complete your e-leaning, our Volunteer Engagement team will officially add you to the volunteer team!
 Once you have joined the team, we will provide any additional training needed at time of animal pick up, determined by the foster assignments you select.